guico33/inkstream/project-roadmap.md

   - [x] Trigger Step Functions workflow after successful upload.
   - [ ] Display initial confirmation that processing has started.
 - [ ] **Workflow Status & Results Display (Iterative Implementation):**
-  - [ ] **P1.1: Basic Polling & Status Update:** Implement polling in `FileProcessingContext` to fetch workflow status.
+  - [x] **P1.1: Basic Polling & Status Update:** Implement polling in `FileProcessingContext` to fetch workflow status.
 Display basic status messages (e.g., "Processing", "Success", "Failed") in `S3FileUpload.tsx`.
+  - [ ] **P1.2: Display Workflow Output:** Properly display the workflow output in the UI, ensuring complex objects are handled and long strings like ARNs are wrapped or truncated.
-  - [ ] **P1.2: Display Basic Results:** Once workflow completes, fetch and display basic results (e.g., extracted text, link to audio).
+  - [ ] **P1.3: Display Basic Results:** Once workflow completes, fetch and display basic results (e.g., extracted text, link to audio).
 This might involve a new API endpoint or enhancing the status endpoint.
-  - [ ] **P1.3: Error Display:** Clearly display errors from the workflow.
+  - [ ] **P1.4: Error Display:** Clearly display errors from the workflow.
 - [ ] **Authentication Flow:**
   - [ ] Ensure smooth Google sign-in and sign-out.
   - [ ] Secure handling and storage of authentication tokens (e.g., `id_token` currently from localStorage - review best practices, consider HttpOnly cookies if a backend for frontend is introduced, or ensure proper XSS mitigation).